UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

-person’s choice of study location (home/academic setting/other public spaces) affect the time they take to finish their MDS assignments (exclusion of optional questions)?”, and we found that the study locations does not significantly affects the students’ average lab completion time.
+person’s choice of study location (home/academic setting/other public spaces) affect the time they take to finish their MDS assignments (exclusion of optional questions)?”, and we found that the study locations does not significantly affect the students’ average lab completion time.
 The results suggest that easy access to academic settings does not provide significant advantages to students.
 The observed result may also be due to the characteristic of our sample.
 All MDS students had experienced at least one degree of higher education.
-Most students’ study style would have been developed by the time of study.
-Thus, it can be inferred that MDS student’s may already know from experience what kind of environment they work best under.
+Most students’ study style would have been developed by the time of the survey.
+Thus, it can be inferred that MDS students may already know from experience what kind of environment they work best under.
 This may explain the similar approximate normal distribution of time spent on labs among the ‘academic’ group and the ‘home’ group.